-This screenshot of a street sign shows how auto-labeling enriched an image with a bounding box around a garbage can.
-It was a mistake.
-It labeled the object as a person.
 While auto labeling is not perfect, it can provide a helpful starting point and reduce task time for teams of data labelers.

 Some tasks are ripe for pre-annotation.
 For example, if you use the example from our experiment, you could use pre-annotation to label images, and a team of data labelers can determine whether to resize or delete the labels, or bounding boxes.

 This reduction of labeling time can be helpful for a team that needs to annotate images at pixel-level segmentation.

 Our takeaway from the experiments is that applying auto labeling requires creativity.
 We find that our clients who use it successfully are willing to experiment, fail, and pivot their process as necessary.